If you are planning to travel to the EU with your pet, it is important you contact your local veterinary surgery as soon as possible.

 Pet passport current requirements

 Please note - These may change as a result of Brexit negotiations.
-Please keep in touch with your vets and remember to plan in advance for travel.

 - A microchip: Your pet has to be microchipped and we’d advise that you check your contact details are up to date before you travel.
 Don’t forget, a free microchip is included in your Healthy Pet Club membership!